 – Can qualify with a low credit score or no traditional credit history

 USDA loans usually carry lower interest rates than conventional mortgages.
 You can even find some with no down payment requirements.
-To qualify for one, however, you can’t make more than 115% of the median income for the designated area you wish to live in.
+To qualify for a USDA loan through the guaranteed loan program, your household income must lie at or below 115% of the median income for the area you want to live in.

 |Pros||– Can cover up to 100% of a home’s value|